 County Legislator Career

-Bill Lindsay was first elected County Legislator of the 8th District on November 5, 2013 and then re-elected on November 3, 2015.
+Bill Lindsay was first elected County Legislator of the 8th District on November 5, 2013 and was re-elected on November 3, 2015, and was re-elected for a third term on November 7, 2017.
 Upon being elected, Bill fought to end automatic pay increases for elected officials, increased government transparency by strengthening the Legislature’s reporting requirements for lobbyists, and finally put an end to a decade’s long debate by putting forward legislation to consolidate the Treasurer’s office and the Comptroller’s office, saving over $1.29 million.
 Additionally Bill created regional planning alliances, which will facilitate coordination between municipalities as they work to implement the County’s master plan and support regionally important development projects.
 He did this in an effort to get people back to work, get shovels in the ground, and get our major projects moving forward.

 Bill also helped to implement a Peer to Peer Drug Program in the Sachem School District, aimed at preventing drug use at the middle and high school levels.
 He fought to put stricter penalties on parents who do not pay their child support; put an end to speed zone cameras, and created the first handicapped accessible playground in the Sayville community.